cgruver/okd4-upi-lab-setup/README.md

 ## I have written this guide from my own lab configuration.
 So, it is opinionated toward a libvirt/KVM installation on CentOS 8.

-## Note: Updated to implement iPXE installation for all hosts.
-I still have some cleanup to do on the docs as a result of the CentOS 8 upgrade.
+## Note: This will soon be updated to reflect my switch from CentOS 8 to CentOS Streams (Stay tuned)

 __If you want to connect with a team of OpenShift enthusiasts, join us in the OKD Working Group:__